H-Juice/bootstrap-gulp/README.md

+To run gulp project
+1. npm install
+- this step is for install node plug-ins
+2. npm install -g gulp
+- It's for using 'gulp'command'
+3. edit this template and gulp file
+4. gulp
+- if there is no error, whole project will run well.
+5. You can access blog example through port 8000

+Copyright 2017 Hyeongju Kim

 # [Start Bootstrap](http://startbootstrap.com/) - [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/)

 [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) is a stylish, responsive blog theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working PHP contact form.